Tech-at-DU/ACS-3320-Web-Design-and-Advanced-CSS/assignments/css-framework.md

 **Add an inverted style to your button styles**

 What if you want to customize the color of the button?
 You could write another class or you could set color properties inline.
+Using this technique devs using your framework could easily customize the appearance.

 ```html
 <button style="--bg-color: violet; --fg-color: #fff">Use Locaton</button>